No Limits on Borrowing

 But it’s also important to understand that the VA’s loan limits haven’t gone away, either.
 If you have less than you full entitlement available, either because you lost a previous VA loan to foreclosure or you have one or more active VA loans right now, then you will have to contend with the loan limits, which can change annually.

 In these cases, lenders will use the county loan limit to help determine how much you can borrow before needing to factor in a down payment.
 Buyers in these situations are relying on what’s known as their second-tier entitlement.
 If you’re looking to buy with less than your full entitlement, I also encourage you to check out our video about second-tier entitlement and how to reuse your VA loan benefit.

 Start Your Home Loan Journey

 The 2020 loan limit for most counties in the country is $510,400.
 For more expensive counties, the limits cap out at $765,600.

 Buyers in these high-cost counties have more VA loan entitlement at their disposal.
-Instead of the typical $106,025 for full entitlement ($424,100 x 25 percent), a borrower in Honolulu has $180,262 in available entitlement ($721,050 x 25 percent).
 That can be a huge benefit if you already have a VA-backed loan or if you’ve lost one to foreclosure.

-Qualified borrowers who want to blow past those limits certainly can.
-Homebuyers considering a purchase above the county loan limit (or even below it in high-cost counties, depending on the amount) are entering “jumbo” financing territory.
+Qualified borrowers who want to buy homes above their county loan limits certainly can.
+But another consideration is that once you cross this threshold, you're entering “jumbo” financing territory.
 VA jumbo loans can be a bit tougher to land than a traditional VA loan in terms of credit and asset requirements.